shaharv/docs/wiki/dotnet/NGEN and Native Images.md

 - For verbose output, add the `/verbose` flag.
 This will give detailed information about the compiled module, including assembly settings, and location of the native image on the hard drive.

-- For creating a native image suitable for a CLR profiler, add the `/profile` flag. **Pay attention, Takipi-Agent only works with images that created with `/profile` flag**
+- For creating a native image suitable for a CLR profiler, add the `/profile` flag.

 ### Uninstalling a native image